Business Law Lawyer, Sales-Tax Primer

 COVID-19 has triggered many brick-and-mortar entities to either strengthen or create their online presence.
-This, in turn, has forced them to address sales tax complexities they didn’t have to contend with when all sales were local.
+The turn to the net forces them to address sales tax complexities they didn’t have to contend with when all sales were local.
+This Sales-Tax Primer guides you.

-The internet sales tax requirement is the direct result of the Supreme Court’s ruling in South Dakota v.
+The internet sales tax requirement directly results from the Supreme Court’s ruling in South Dakota v.
 Wayfair Inc. (138 S. Ct.
 2080 (2018)).
 Wayfair overturned prior rulings and stipulated that even businesses without a physical presence in a state had to collect sales tax on transactions in any state in which it has (1) more than 200 transactions or (2) $100,000 in in-state sales.

 Among other things, online sellers need to answer the following questions: